-The best single predictor of future inflation is the history of inflation itself.
+The best single predictor of future inflation is past inflation itself.
 Indeed, John Taylor's original 1993 paper simply used the most recent year-over-year inflation as its proxy for inflationary expectations.
-However, it is not inconceivable that other observed variables, such as unemployment or even interest rates themselves, have supplementary predictive power.
-ALS could easily estimate a Vector Autoregression (VAR) that incorporates such variables.
-For the present, however, these forecasts are based simply on what might be called the "Mama Gump" model of inflation: "Inflation is, as inflation does."
+It is not inconceivable that other observed variables, such as unemployment or even interest rates themselves, have supplementary predictive power, and ALS could easily estimate a Vector Autoregression (VAR) that incorporates such variables.
+I plan to investigate that option in the future.